 Once you arrive, you’ll immediately notice just how lively it is!
 Rhodes Old Town still has over 6,000 people living and working inside the walls, making it the oldest inhabited medieval city in Europe.

 Out of all the things to do in Rhodes Old Town, The Palace of the Grand Master of the Knights is a must!
-Towering high over the city walls, it’s a constant reminder of this storied past of the island.
+Towering high over the city walls, it’s a constant reminder of this storied past of the medieval town of Rhodes.
 The palace was destroyed in 1856 and then restored by the Italians in the early 20th century.

 → Palace of the Grand Master Location